django-salesforce/django-salesforce/docs/migrations.rst

 new in v3.2.1.

-Migrations command ``migrate`` is supported in SFDC.
+Migrations are supported in Salesforce databases on SFDC site.
+The command ``python manage.py migrate --database=salesforce`` can create, update, rename or delete custom models and custom fields.
+It works with all Python and Django versions supported by django-salesforce.
+It is however recommended to use version supported by mainstream: Python >= 3.6 and Django >= 2.2.

+An extended version of ``migrate`` command is installed by this package that add four new options ``--sf-create-permission-set --sf-debug-info --sf-interactive --sf-no-check-permissions`` that modifies running on SFDC and have no impact on other databases.

-Django-Salesforce can create custom objects and custom fields in a Salesforce database (SFDC) by ``migrate`` command.
-A general practice with Saleforce is that more packages from more vendors are installed in the organization and not all custom objects and fields should be managed by Django.
-Therefore the management by Django modifies SFDC only if it is explicitly enabled in the Django model and also in Salesforce administration, to prevent a mistake that some part of the database is managed unitentionally.
+A general practice with Saleforce is that more packages made by more vendors are installed by the organization and not all custom objects and fields should be managed by Django.
+Therefore the management by Django modifies Salesforce only if it is explicitly enabled in the Django model and also enabled in Salesforce administration.
+This prevents a mistake that some part of the database are managed unitentionally.

-Another security feature is that all destructive operations ``delete_model`` and ``remove_fieldgare`` are interactive on production databases and every delete must be confirmed.
+Another security feature is that all destructive operations ``delete_model`` and ``remove_field`` are interactive on production databases and every delete must be confirmed like if option ``--sf-interactive`` is used.

 If and only if you want to run migrations on a Salesforce database then: